-- Sweatshirts, non-religious headwear or over-coats are not permitted to be worn within the Academy's building.
+- All students are expected to attend school each day with a bag large enough to carry books and equipment. - The GLC expects all students to wear conventional shoes.
+Please see Page 13 of this policy for guidance - Sweatshirts, non-religious headwear or over-coats are not permitted to be worn within the academy's building.
 If seen, they will be confiscated until the end of the day.
-If they are not claimed within a term, they will be donated to charity. - Students are not allowed to wear hoodies or caps in the Academy's building.
-If seen, they will be confiscated until the end of the day.
-If they are not claimed within a term, they will be donated to charity. - For health and safety reasons, nails should be of a suitable length. - Make-up, if worn should be of a natural tone.
+If they are not claimed within a term, they will be donated to charity - Students are not allowed to wear hoodies or caps on the academy's premises, if seen, they will be confiscated until the end of the day.
+If they are not claimed within a term, they will be donated to charity. - For health and safety reasons nails should be of a suitable length. - Make-up if worn should be of a natural tone